Skip to content

 no-mistakes update

 Downloads the latest release, verifies the SHA-256 checksum, atomically replaces the running binary, and resets the daemon when it is running or stale daemon artifacts exist so the new executable is picked up, preferring the managed service path and falling back to a detached daemon if service startup is unavailable or fails.
-If the daemon is running, update first requires it to already be using the same executable path as the binary running no-mistakes update; if that daemon executable path cannot be determined or it points to a different binary, the update aborts before replacement.
+By default this installs the latest stable release.
+Pass --beta to include prereleases and install the latest beta when one is newer than the current stable release.
+If pending or running pipeline runs exist, update warns that restarting the daemon can cause those runs to fail, prints each active run’s ID, status, branch, and short head SHA, and prompts before continuing.
+If the daemon is running from a different executable path, update prompts before replacing it.
+Pass -y or --yes to continue through update safety prompts while still printing warnings.
+If the daemon executable path cannot be determined, the update aborts before replacement.
 If the daemon does not come back cleanly after a successful replacement, the command reports that failure.
 On macOS, removes the quarantine extended attribute.

 Background update checks run automatically on each CLI invocation (except update itself).
 If a newer version is available, a notification is printed to stderr.
 Suppressed for dev builds or when NO_MISTAKES_NO_UPDATE_CHECK=1 is set.